We're shocked: Donald Trump is a sexist

 (CNN)Republicans are acting as if they are in a state of shock about their nominee.

 From the moment that the tape of Donald Trump and Billy Bush discussing women in vulgar terms surfaced on Friday, Republicans have been coming out of the woodwork to denounce his words, trying to separate themselves from his campaign.
-The Republican National Committee sent out an email to vendors saying they should put a "hold on all projects" in the program devoted to electing Trump.
+The Republican National Committee sent out an email to vendors saying they should put a "hold on all projects" in a mailing program devoted to electing Trump.
 Sen. John McCain, who had backed Trump even though he had mocked his having been captured in war, has now withdrawn his support.

 A few called on him to step down.
 Even his wife Melania condemned the comments where Trump explained to Bush that his fame allowed him to "kiss any woman" and "grab them by the p--sy" as being "unacceptable and offensive."

 The backlash has been so severe that Trump even felt the need to issue an apology, something that he has never before agreed to do.
-The moment feels a little bit like when Arizona Senator Barry Goldwater joined a group of senior Republicans in 1974 to tell President Richard Nixon that it was time to step down.
+The moment feels a little bit like when Sen. Barry Goldwater of Arizona joined a group of senior Republicans in 1974 to tell President Richard Nixon that it was time to step down.
 That has remained a classic example of when the party establishment took a responsible stand for the good of the nation.

 But all of the Republican rhetoric over the past 24 hours seems a bit hypocritical to those who have been following the campaign.
 This is not the first time that Trump has made statements that are controversial and offensive.
-This has been a campaign that has seen sexism, nativism, and Islamophobia front and center.
+This has been a campaign that has seen sexism, nativism and Islamophobia front and center.

 He has mocked the physically disabled and played directly into the racial divisions of the nation.
 It has been a campaign where remarks that were once relegated to the fringes of American politics made it into mainstream.
 If the party really wants to deal with the Trump problem, they will need to do much more than castigate him for this recent tape.
 The party will need to look deeper to understand what allowed this kind of candidate to get this far.

-Before he ran, Donald Trump started his foray into politics by joining the birther movement, talking on the networks about credible sources that claimed President Obama's birth certificate was a "fraud."
-The campaign, targeting the legitimacy of the nation's first African American president, played off of the racial tensions of the nation.
-Even more recently, he called President Obama, as well as Secretary Clinton, founders of ISIS.
+Before he ran, Donald Trump started his foray into politics by joining the birther movement, talking on the networks about "credible" sources that claimed President Obama's birth certificate was a "fraud."
+The campaign, targeting the legitimacy of the nation's first African-American president, played off of the racial tensions of the nation.
+Even more recently, he called President Obama, as well as Secretary Hillary Clinton, founders of ISIS.

-When Jake Tapper asked Trump to denounce David Duke, the former KKK leader, who endorsed him, Trump said he didn't know anything about Duke or white supremacist groups.
-As Tapper pressed him on renouncing the KKK, he would not desist and refused to condemn a group that he said he didn't know enough about (he later blamed a bad earpiece).
+When CNN's Jake Tapper asked Trump to denounce David Duke, the former KKK leader, who endorsed him, Trump said he didn't know anything about Duke or white supremacist groups.
+As Tapper pressed him on denouncing the KKK, he would not desist and refused to condemn a group that he said he didn't know enough about (he later blamed a bad earpiece).

 When he announced his candidacy Trump talked about the need to stop Mexicans from coming into the country with a wall.
 "They're bringing drugs.
 They're bringing crime.
-They're rapists . . .
+They're rapists. ...
 And some, I assume, are good people."
-When asked to explain what he meant on CNN, he added that they were also "killers."
+When asked to explain on CNN what he meant, he added that they were also "killers."
 Last summer he said that a federal judge presiding over a class action suit against Trump University was biased because "he's a Mexican."

 When he stood on stage and physically mocked a reporter with physical disabilities, many were stunned.

-Trump has called for a ban against all Muslims and a database with information about every Muslim in the country, even if he later walked back some of the comments.
+Trump has called for a ban on all Muslims and a database with information about every Muslim in the country, even if he later walked back some of the comments.
 He has called for closing down every Islamic mosque.
 In July, in response to the horrendous attack at a nightclub in Orlando, he said that, "We cannot continue to allow thousands upon thousands of people to pour into our country, many of whom have the same thought process as this savage killer."

-He even made provocative comments in defense of gun control, that many saw as a veiled threat against Hillary Clinton.
+He even made provocative comments in defense of gun control that many saw as a veiled threat against Clinton.
 When he said in August that a Clinton presidency would threaten supporters of gun rights and there would be nothing to stop her, he added, "Although the Second Amendment people, maybe there is, I don't know."
-After the Secret Service briefed him about the remarks Trump would continue.
+After the Secret Service briefed him about the remarks, Trump would continue.
 One month later, Trump said, "I think that her bodyguards should drop all weapons" since she doesn't want other people to have guns.
 "Take them, let's see what happens to her."

 In 2006 he turned heads again by joking on national television that if Ivanka was not his own daughter he would be dating her.
 "Arianna Huffington, is unattractive, both inside and out," he tweeted in 2012.
-"I fully understand why her former husband left her for a man—he made a good decision."
+"I fully understand why her former husband left her for a man -- he made a good decision."

-In 2013, he tweeted out another offensive thought: "26,000 unreported sexual assaults in the military—only 238 convictions.
+In 2013, he tweeted out another offensive thought: "26,000 unreported sexual assaults in the military -- only 238 convictions.
 What did these geniuses expect when they put men & women together?"

-During the first Republican debate in August, Megyn Kelley asked about Trump having called women "fat pigs, dogs, slobs, disgusting animals," he said with a smile, "Only Rosie O'Donnell."
-Complaining about her treatment of him in the debate, Trump later said, Kelly had "blood coming out of her wherever."
-Of Carly Fiorina, he asked "Look at that face?
+During the first Republican debate in August, when Megyn Kelly asked about Trump having called women "fat pigs, dogs, slobs, disgusting animals," he said with a smile, "Only Rosie O'Donnell."
+Complaining about her treatment of him in the debate, Trump later said Kelly had "blood coming out of her wherever."
+Of Carly Fiorina, he asked, "Look at that face.
 Would anybody vote for that?"

-The comments have not stopped, right through his first debate with Hillary Clinton when he doubled down on his statements about O'Donnell.
+The comments have not stopped, right through his first debate with Clinton when he doubled down on his statements about O'Donnell.
 And then there was the controversy over his insulting comments about Alicia Machado.
 Even as campaign experts warned Trump that he would cost Republicans the women's vote, his rhetoric didn't change.

 Yet throughout the election, a large portion of the Republican Party decided to stay silent or in many cases to still endorse his candidacy.
 The reasons for this support will need to be examined if the party is serious that this is not the kind of person or kind of ideas that they stand for.